 Well, pop in and visit us.
 Our address is 6/608 Brunswick Street, New Farm.
 Alternatively, you can stop by one of our Film Drops.

-Turnover times can vary, however we ask that you give us three to seven WORKING days (Tuesday-Friday) to complete your job.
+Turnover times can vary, however we ask that you give us two to seven WEEK days (Monday-Friday) to complete your job.
 35mm C41 rolls are generally processed within days of receiving them, and 80% of our rolls are processed and sent to clients within three days of receiving them (B&W, E-6 and C41 included).
-With that said, sometimes it can take all seven (7) working days unless you choose our 'rush' service, which is determined on a case-by-case basis.
-It's important you understand what 'working days' are, and if you're unsure please ask us!
+With that said, sometimes it can take all seven (7) week days unless you choose our (optional) 'rush' service, which is determined on a case-by-case basis.
+It's important you understand what 'week days' are, and if you're unsure please ask us!
 If you haven't received your scans in 14 days, we recommend calling us to sort out the issue!